sethtroisi/OEIS/error_search/README.md

 * https://math.stackexchange.com/questions/2193384/i-think-i-found-an-error-in-a-oeis-sequence-what-is-the-proper-site-to-post-it

-Opened a request for more extensions
+Opened a request for more extensionsw